mnhtrieu/advent2022/05_day/README.md

  1   2   3
 ```

-In this example, the CrateMover 9001 has put the crates in a totally different order: MCD.
+In this example, the CrateMover 9001 has put the crates in a totally different order: `MCD`.

 Before the rearrangement process finishes, update your simulation so that the Elves know where they should stand to be ready to unload the final supplies. **After the rearrangement procedure completes, what crate ends up on top of each stack?**